 Social media is a popular recruitment tool, and a great place to learn about potential employers, find professional opportunities, and make helpful connections.

-LinkedIn, Facebook, Instagram, and Twitter are particularly useful platforms for job hunting.
+LinkedIn, Facebook, Instagram, and even TikTok (a recent survey found that 20% of Gen Z respondents have landed an interview on the platform) are useful platforms for job hunting.
 Choose one or two to focus your efforts around, then use these tips:

 - Tailor your profile (using relevant keywords) to target the job you want and increase your chances of being seen by recruiters.